darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

 - Asia: Some regions in South Asia and East Asia show moderate to high activity.
 Which may be attributed to concentrated events in countries like India or China.

 - Africa and Oceania: Predominantly low-to-moderate activity in the African region.
 With few countries seeing moderate-to-high activity.
 Perhaps being attributted to the number of events in the region not being very high.
 In Oceania we can see moderate-to-high levels of activity in the region.

-## What's happening?

-- Nation-state actors have consistently grown in influence from 2014 to 2023, particularly in Asia, Europe, and North America.
-This reflects the increasing use of cyber capabilities by governments for both defense and intelligence.

-- Criminal actors are widespread across all frames, highlighting that cybercrime is a constant, pervasive issue with global impact.

-- Hacktivists appear sporadically, usually concentrated in specific regions, suggesting that their activity is more event-driven and localized.

-- Undetermined actors persist in some regions, showing the complexity of attributing cyber activities accurately.
-This indicates a shift towards a more polarized cyber environment where geopolitical and economic factors drive cyber operations.

-From 2016 to 2017, there was a significant decrease in the number of attacks, with a drop of -27.7%.
-From 2019 to 2020, there was a sharp spike of 59.3%, possibly reflecting changes in attack patterns, maybe due to the COVID-19 pandemic and the shift to online activities.
-The largest growth occurred between 2021 and 2022, with a 68.1% increase in attacks, suggesting a notable escalation in cyber activity.
-Looking at the median we can see around a 9% positive change annually.
-However given the amount of fluctuations in the short observable years, not much can be predicted accurately.
-## Peak Attack Years:
-The peak year for cyberattacks was 2023 with 2,163 attacks, following the rise seen in 2022.
-The total attack count in these years is higher than the earlier years, however, the database needs to be updated to fully reflect the attacks for that year.